Homeschool Curriculum for High School (What We’ve Used)

-A program might be perfect for one subject or grade, and a total mismatch the next.
-Thatโs why this guide includes a mix of structured curriculum, hands-on supplements, and honest insights based on our real experience.
+A program might be perfect for one subject or grade, and a total mismatch the next, so over the years we’ve ended up building high school around a mix of curriculum, supplements, and whatever actually kept my son moving forward.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**